MicrosoftDocs/bing-docs/bing-docs/bing-web-search/rank-results.md

 For information about promoting unranked results, see [Promoting answers that are not ranked](filter-answers.md#promoting-answers-that-are-not-ranked).

-For information about limiting the number of ranked answers in the response, see [Limiting the number of answers in the response](filter-answers.md#limiting-the-number-of-answers-in-the-response).
+For information about limiting the number of ranked answers in the response, see [Returning the top n answers](filter-answers.md#returning-the-top-n-answers).

 For a C# example that uses ranking to display results, see [C# ranking tutorial](tutorial/csharp-ranking-tutorial.md).